Oink70/Bootstrap/README.md

   "resync_day": "daily",                                          // (integer or text) Text "daily" will trigger a resync on any weekday
                                                                   //                   Number 0-6 will trigger the resync ONLY on that weekday
                                                                   //                   0=Sunday, 1=Monday, ... , 6=Saturday
+  "distribution_type": "both",                                    // (String)    "zip", "tar" or "both". defaults to "tar" if not present.
   "archive": false,                                               // (Boolean)   After finishing bootstrap, create a "COIN-bootstrap.tar" in the standard webfolder
   "links":[                                                       // Optional:   "tag" and "URL" pairs included in the bootstrap webpage
     {